addyng/cse15l-lab-reports/lab7.md

 * `git <space> commit <space> -m <space> "Updated"`
 * `git <space> push`

-`git add` adds a desired file to be committed to the repository. `git commit -m` essentially locks in your changes locally from `git add` to later be pushed to the repository. `git push` sends the committed changes from your computer (`in this case, the remote server`) to the online repository at GitHub.
+`git add` adds a desired file to be committed to the repository. `git commit -m` essentially locks in your changes locally from `git add` to later be pushed to the repository.
+The `-m` option allows you to add a commit message. `git push` sends the committed changes from your computer (`in this case, the remote server`) to the online repository at GitHub.
 > This will only work if you properly followed the setup instructions of generating an SSH key.

 As you can see, the file has been updated on the GitHub website.